terraboops/transtone/README.md

-# Femme Tone
+# Trans Tone
-Femme Tone is a free, open-source voice training app for trans women.
+Trans Tone is a free, open-source voice training app for trans women.

 # Status
 ⚠️ This project is in active development and is not currently available on any app marketplace.